Things to do in Taipei

 Image credit: @rongjin167 via Instagram

-Much like the Yellow Ribbon Project believes in second chances for former prisoners, the Rongjin Gorgeous Time is breathing new life into former prison quarters.
-The building has been around since the Qing Dynasty in 1896, first to house inmates then public officials in the 1950s.
+Just like how the Yellow Ribbon Project believes in second chances for former prisoners, Rongjin Gorgeous Time is breathing new life into former prison quarters.
+The building has been around since the Qing Dynasty in 1896, first to house inmates, then public officials in the 1950s.

 Some walls have been knocked down and replaced with glass, but the original structure of the prison remains.